-The names of the Skill Scrolls for the Blessing and Boon skills use their Japanese names: Sky Boon and Earth Bounty, respectively.
-It's unknown why this inconsistency occurred, but it's possible that it wasn't noticed since there really isn't a reason to unequip these skills, since only Herons can learn Blessing (and all three know it when they join) and only Dragons can learn Boon (and half of them, again, know it when they join).
+The localized names of the Skill Scrolls for the Blessing and Boon skills use those skills' Japanese names: Sky Boon and Earth Bounty, respectively.
+It's unknown why this inconsistency occurred, but it's possible that it wasn't noticed since there really isn't a reason to unequip these skills, as only Herons can learn Blessing (and all three already know it when they join) and only Dragons can learn Boon (and half of them, again, already know it when they join).

 |NES||Shadow Dragon & the Blade of Light • Gaiden|